rails/sprockets/README.md

 #### The `require` Directive

 `require` *path* inserts the contents of the asset source file specified by *path*.
-If the file is required multiple times, it will appear in the bundle only once.
+If the same file is required multiple times with different path expressions, it will appear in the bundle only once.

 #### The `require_directory` Directive